frankiebdavis/Nucleo-External-LED-Blink-/README.md

-# 🧠 STM32 Nucleo LED Controller – Bare-Metal GPIO
+# 🧠 STM32 Nucleo LED Controller

 This project demonstrates how to manually control GPIO pins on an **STM32F303RE Nucleo board** using **register-level programming**, without relying on the STM32 HAL or CubeMX libraries.